 Top Ten Intellectual Property Law Schools

-These ten postsecondary institutions were ranked highest by U.S. News & World Report in 2016:
+These twelve postsecondary institutions were ranked highest by U.S. News & World Report in 2019:

 Source: *U.S. News & World Report